XaviousD/xaviousd.github.io/_posts/2022-06-16-upgrade-path-for-populousmocha.md

 # Potential Upgrades for populousmocha

-Talking with populousmocha on Discord and he's using some outdated gear.
+Talking with populousmocha on Discord and he\'s using some outdated gear.
 Told him I would research him an upgrade path that would meet his budget, give him more efficient power and expandability down the road.
 So below you will see what I\'ve suggested for him

 He initially stated a budget of around $700, but I think we can smoke that and get it way down and save his pocket book.